Moduli spaces of Delzant polytopes and symplectic toric manifolds: Topology of the space of Delzant polytopes

 Hence, each subpath $\gamma|_{[t_{i-1}, t_i]}$ is homotopic to the Minkowski path $\gamma(t_{i-1}) \gamma(r_i) \gamma(t_i)$ and the whole loop $\gamma$ is homotopic to a loop of finite complexity, which is null-homotopic by Corollary~\ref{coro:finite}. \end{proof}

 Locally refining loops are a more general class than loops of bounded complexity, but they do not include all loops:

 \begin{lemma} Every loop of finite complexity is locally refining. \end{lemma}

 \begin{proof} Suppose that a loop $\gamma$ has finite complexity, so that along the loop only a finite number of normal fans, say $\NN_1,\dots,\NN_k$ arise.
-Observe that this does not imply the fan to change only at a finite number of values of $t$, since we can alternate infinitely many times between two or more fans.
+Observe that this does not imply that the fan changes only at a finite number of values of $t$, since we can alternate infinitely many times between two or more fans.

 Suppose, to seek a contradiction, that $\gamma$ is not locally refining.
-That is, there is a $t_0\in [0,1]$ such that in every interval $(t_0-\varepsilon, t_0+\varepsilon$ a fan that does not refine that of $\gamma(t_0)$ arises.
+That is, there is a $t_0\in [0,1]$ such that in every interval $(t_0-\varepsilon, t_0+\varepsilon)$ a fan that does not refine that of $\gamma(t_0)$ arises.
 Call the latter $\NN_0$.
 By finiteness of the number of fans, there is a particular fan $\NN$ not refining $\NN_0$ and a sequence $(t_i)_{i\in \N}$ converging to $t_0$ such that the normal fan of $\gamma(t_i)$ equals $\NN$ for every $t_i$.
-Let $\VV$ be the set of (primitive generators of) rays in $\NN$.
+Let $\VV$ be the set of primitive generators of rays in $\NN$.
 Then, the secondary cone of $\NN$ in the cone $\PP(\VV)$ of Section~\ref{sec:stratification}, which is closed in $\PP(n)$ since it is complete, contains $\gamma(t_0)$ in its boundary.
 This contradicts the fact that the boundary of the secondary cone of $\NN$ consists of the secondary cones of fans refined by $\NN$, while $\NN_0$ is not refined by $\NN$. \end{proof}

 \begin{example}[A loop that is not locally refining] Let

 be the standard tetrahedron in $\R^3$.
 Consider the following perturbations of it, with $k\in \N$:

 Since the Hausdorff distance between two polytopes is attained at a vertex of one of them, and $P$ and $P_k$ have all but one vertices in common, we have that